What Causes Muscle Spasms in Legs? Top Remedies for Quick Relief

 Who gets muscle spasms?

-Anyone can get muscle spasms and they can affect you, whether you’re young or elderly, inactive or active.
+Anyone can get muscle spasms, and they can affect you, whether you’re young or elderly, inactive or active.
 It can occur when you’re sitting, walking, exercising, or sleeping.
+You may be prone to muscle spasms and therefore experience them frequently when you engage in physical activity.

+During a muscle spasm, your muscles will suddenly contract, causing pain in your leg.
+You cannot control the affected muscle during the spasmodic episode.
 The cramp can last from a few seconds to 10 minutes.
 When the spasm eventually passes, you will be able to control the affected muscle again.

 What causes muscle spasms in your legs?